wp-plugins/umbrella-antivirus-hack-protection/readme.txt

 == Screenshots ==

-1. screenshot-1.png
+1. Manage all settings in Dashboard
-2. screenshot-2.png
+2. Scan for plugins and themes vulnerabilities
-3. screenshot-3.png
+3. Scan for modifications in core files
-4. screenshot-4.png
+4. Log all hacking attempts and warnings

 == Changelog ==